 - If mixing by hand, rub in the yeast then use a dough scraper to mix all the ingredients together and knead until smooth (about 10 minutes).

-- Cover the bowl and set aside for 45 minutes to one hour away from drafts.
+- Cover the bowl and set aside for one hour.
+Room temperature is fine.

 - Next make the pesto.
 You can use a food processor to make this or chop everything as finely as possible.